Kras blaze intensifies again, three villages being evacuated

 Civil Protection head Srečko Šestan told the STA that this is the largest fire in history of independent Slovenia.
 "This is the first estimate", he said, noting that the "fire is nowhere near its end."

 Giving the firefighters the most trouble is the fire near Klariči, a hamlet below the Kraški Rob fault near the Italian border.
 More than 1,000 firefighters are battling the blaze, announced the regional Civil Protection headquarters.

-They are being assisted by helicopters of the Slovenian Armed Forces (SAF) and of the police and three helicopters from abroad - Austria, Slovakia and Croatia, as well as the Pilatus transport aircraft of the SAF.
+They are being assisted by police and three helicopters from abroad - Austria, Slovakia and Croatia.

 The fire is also sparking explosions of unexploded ordnance from the First World War.
 Darko Zonjič of the national unit for the protection against unexploded ordnance told the STA they stopped counting the explosions.

 Only the explosions close to roads are being marked, and the sites will be inspected later.
 "There were quite a few explosions over the night as well, as the temperatures at the fire site are much higher," he said.

 Every explosive device found outside the fire zone is being eliminated, Zonjič said, noting that so far some 70 grenades had been collected.
 The largest mine was a 250-millimetre German-made mine, weighing 42 kilogrammes.